RoaddogLabs/BartMiniRambo-Firmware/README.md

 *Note: This fix is only for the Graphical LCD.
 The bug is caused by the firmware sending the data too fast over the software implementation  of SPI.

+__How to Build__

 Windows platforms need the [Rambo driver](http://reprap.org/wiki/File:RAMBo_USBdriver.zip)

-The Rambo board config needs to be installed in the Arduino IDE.
+MiniRambo just like Rambo needs ArduinoAddons to be installed to make use of all the pins.
+Not installing ArduinoAddons can result in only partially working features.
+ArduinoAddons can be installed manually or by the new board manager third party url feature.